 Please contact your train operator for more information or visit National Rail Enquiries.

-We will be working with Southern on a passenger communications campaign to ensure all passengers affected by the closures have the information they need to plan ahead.
-Passengers can plan their journey at nationalrail.co.uk.
+Any dates for future work will be follow a consultation with stakeholders, ensuring that we minimise the impact on passengers.
+We will work with Southern on a passenger communications campaign to ensure all passengers affected by the closures have the information they need to plan ahead.